ChristopherThompsonUT/5E-Magic-Item-Dataset/README.md

 # magic-item-data-storage
 CSV files of magic items based on the rules of Dungeons and Dragons 5e.
-This will be used for our GPT based magic item generator

 ## Total Magic Items: 15677 ##